ninjaaron/pyfil/README.rst

 json
 ~~~~
-by popular demand, pyrep can parse json objects from stdin with the
+by popular demand, pyfil can parse json objects from stdin with the
 -j/--json flag.
 They are passed into the environment as the `j` object.
 combining with the -l flag will treat stdin as one json object per line.